 Just as things are looking brightest with Tolko opening its new corporate office in downtown Vernon, the economy collapses.
 The downturn coincides with the devastating invasion of the mountain pine beetle, which decimates the forests of British Columbia.
 To deal with these situations, Tolko consolidates its holdings and curtails operations at its High Prairie OSB location.

-As the economic downturn shows no signs of relenting, Tolko is forced to close its Creekside Mill and mothball Athabasca Engineered Wood Products.
+As the economic downturn shows no signs of relenting, Tolko is forced to close its Creekside Mill and mothball its new Athabasca engineered wood/OSB mill.

-In an effort to minimize the impact of the downturn, Tolko Marketing and Sales Ltd. begins to explore international markets, particularly China.
+In an effort to minimize the impact of the downturn, Tolko Marketing and Sales Ltd. substantially expands into international markets, particularly China.
 Before the end of the downturn, these will come to represent nearly 50% of Tolko’s product market.